Area Agency on Aging

 Lackawanna County Aging Waiver Service Coordination Agencies

 Service Coordination Agencies care-manage services for Aging Waiver participants.
 The Waiver Program offers individuals age 60 and older, a choice of community-based services as an alternative to Nursing Home placement.

 To apply for the Aging Waiver program, call the Waiver Enrollment Agency, Maximus, at 1-877-550-4227 or fill out an online application at http://www.PAIEB.com.

-LIFE Geisinger provides additional independence for older individuals
+LIFE Geisinger provides additional independence for older individuals and their caregivers.

 APPRISE is the State Health Insurance Assistance Program (SHIP) for Pennsylvanians on Medicare.
 The Pennsylvania Department of Aging created APPRISE to help older Pennsylvanians understand their health insurance options under Medicare and make sound decisions about what is best for them.